altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 Another solution,
 - in case your serialization format does not support renames as easily as the above mentioned formats,
 - is versioning your schema.
-- For example, you could have made your events carry an additional field called _version which was set to 1
+- For example, you could have made your events carry an additional field called `_version` which was set to `1`
 - (because it was the initial schema),
-- and once you change the schema you bump this number to 2,
+- and once you change the schema you bump this number to `2`,
 - and write an adapter which can perform the rename.

 This approach is popular when your serialization format is something like JSON,
 - where renames can not be performed automatically by the serializer.
 - You can do these kinds of "promotions" either manually
 - (as shown in the example below)
-- or using a library like [Stamina](https://github.com/scalapenos/stamina) which helps to create those V1->V2->V3->...->Vn promotion chains without much boilerplate.
+- or using a library like [Stamina](https://github.com/scalapenos/stamina) which helps to create those `V1->V2->V3->...->Vn` promotion chains without much boilerplate.

 ![persistence-manual-rename.png](https://doc.akka.io/docs/akka/current/images/persistence-manual-rename.png)

-The following snippet showcases how one could apply renames if working with plain JSON (using spray.json.JsObject):
+The following snippet showcases how one could apply renames if working with plain JSON (using `spray.json.JsObject`):
 ```scala
 class JsonRenamedFieldAdapter extends EventAdapter {
   val marshaller = new ExampleJsonMarshaller